aliang8/Bomberman/README.md

 Started working on AI and fixing sprites problems and creating gameplay

+Matthew 5/23/16

+Merged devBranch stuff with master for demo

+Added movement to bots, although bots are still bugged in their movements.

+Players no longer collide into walls, but bots do.

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)